zeropingheroes/lanager/README.md

 4. Run `docker exec -it lanager php artisan lanager:update-steam-user-apps`
 5. Run `docker exec -it lanager php artisan lanager:update-steam-user-app-images`

-## Troubleshooting

-- Run `docker-compose down --rmi local --volumes` to delete all LANager data and the Docker image, and then retry the setup steps above
-- Edit your `.env` file and enable debugging:
-    ```bash
-    APP_ENV=staging
-    APP_DEBUG=true
-    ```
-  **Important:** Remove these lines after troubleshooting to avoid leaking sensitive data

-If you get stuck, [create an issue](https://github.com/zeropingheroes/lanager/issues) with the details of what you're experiencing.

 ## Getting started

 To set up the LANager for your next LAN party, you need to create a LAN page, then add Events (such as scheduled games